 Technological tools can also be a key factor in preparing for future ‘Black Swan’ events, and as the current fires in the West Coast and repeated landfalls of hurricanes and tropical storms in the Gulf and along the Atlantic have shown here in the U.S., severe weather and climate change impacts can no longer be regarded as unpredictable or an outlier phenomena.
 Risks, opportunities, and implications for sustainable practices need to become a planning factor of core business operations in every organization.

 Tools like the EHS-Dashboard™ from Capaccio are specifically created to streamline data flow of EHS management systems and to help readily access and respond to risks and opportunities aligned with core business concerns.
 Integration of risk management keeps critical processes moving forward when the next unprecedented event comes.
 By designing and implementing systems in a manner that meets the intent of these standards, organizations are better able to meet expectations of stakeholders, engage employees, and be more competitive through timely response to risks and opportunities.

 COVID and the climate have demonstrated with resounding clarity that it is time for organizations to think more broadly about EHS impacts to their business and incorporate stronger risk and opportunity assessment and planning processes for long-term sustainability.

 Interested in learning more?
-Register now for our webinar:
+Watch our webinar: